vasilisgee/metalmeup/README.md

 ## Events Cache Clear

-Use a cron job to call or use the api endpoint with `?refresh=1` to refresh the cache and fetch new events:
+Use a cron job to call or use the API endpoint with `?refresh=1` to refresh the cache and fetch new events:
 ```
 https://domain.com/api/events?refresh=1
 ```